rousan/vector.svg/README.md

 ## Install

 If you use NPM, run the following command, Otherwise download the latest release from Github.
-It supports UMD module loader i.e.
+It uses `UMD` module definition i.e.
-AMD, CommonJS, and VanillaJS environments.
+It supports AMD, CommonJS, and VanillaJS module loader environments.
 In VanillaJS, a `Vector` global object is exported:

 `npm install vector.svg`